emmetog/docker-gc/README.md

 ##### WARNING: Use at your own risk, always test with the `--dry-run` parameter first.
 If it's not
 compatible with your system or Docker version it will remove all your containers and images.

-A simple docker container and image garbage collection script
+A simple docker container and image garbage collection script.

-This script is based on Spotify's docker-gc script with one difference: this script forces you to explicitly set container and image regexes to remove, instead of setting containers and images to keep.
+This script forces you to explicitly set container and image regexes to remove.
+This is safer, nothing is removed unless it matches a regex that you specify.

-This is a lot safer, nothing is removed unless it matches a regex that you specify.
+Only containers and images that are not used are removed.

 Precautions
 ===========